OutSystems/docs-support/src/enterprise/maintenance/reverse-proxy/reverse-proxy-config.md

     ![referenced content exposure](images/reverse-proxy-config-ssl-offload-diag.png)

-In SSL Offload scenarios, three configurations need to be applied:
+In **SSL Offload** scenarios, two configurations need to be applied:

 1. Add a custom HTTP header at the reverse proxy level.
-The header instructs OutSystems to build the URLs with the HTTPS protocol.
+The header instructs OutSystems which was the protocol used in the request received by the reverse proxy.

-    To do so, configure a rule in the reverse proxy that adds the parameter `X-Forwarded-Proto` with the above defined value of `https`.
-This way, OutSystems knows to which traffic needs HTTPS URLs.
+    To do so, configure a rule in the reverse proxy that adds the parameter `X-Forwarded-Proto` with value of:

-    If Apache is being used as a reverse proxy, add the following line to the proxy configuration file:

-    `RequestHeader set X-Forwarded-Proto https`

-    **Note:** If you are using other software as a reverse proxy, make sure to check what is the proper header name and value, since they might be different.
-If the header name and/or value is different, adapt the instructions in the following step to use the correct header.
+    * `https` if the received request by the reverse proxy was using the HTTPS scheme.

+    * `http` otherwise.

 1. In the OutSystems database, create the `OutSystems.HubEdition.HTTPtoHTTPSproxyHeader` parameter: